a-maier/nauty-Traces-sys/Readme.md

 * Nauty and Traces are not included in the sources and have to be already installed on your system.

-* This crate was only tested against version 2.6 of nauty and Traces.
+* This crate was only tested against versions 2.6 and 2.7 of nauty and Traces.

 * Some C macros have no direct equivalent.